OrlandoMatteo/ProgrammingForIot/Training/Intro/Intro.md

 number=input(" Please write a number")
 ```

-That is quite easy so let's try to write a script that ask the user his name and his age and his height and reply somthing like:
+That is quite easy so let's try to write a script that ask the user his name, his age and his height and replies something like:

 ``` Markdown
 So you're Mt.
 Everest you're 60000 years old and you're tall 8848 m...